imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/training_tts.md

 # torch.Size([1, 388])
 ```

 This returns a list 3 tensors denoting the SNAC codes for the 3 layers.
 This means we have transformed the audio from 180k samples to just 97 + 194 + 388 = 679 tokens.
 This is a significant reduction in the size of the data!
-To double check, we can decode the codec into audio and see if it matches the original audio.
+To double check, we can decode the codec into audio and listen to match with the original audio.

 ``` python linenums="1"
 # decode the audio using snac